derimagia/pantheon-bitbar/README.md

 ### Prerequesites

-1. [Terminus](https://github.com/pantheon-systems/terminus/) - (Make sure you add a machine key and have authed)
+1. [Terminus](https://github.com/pantheon-systems/terminus/) - Testing with Version > 0.10.3.
+(Make sure you add a machine key and have authed)
 2. [Bitbar](https://getbitbar.com/)